Starbow/website/README.md

     Models.
 They do the hard number crunching and communicates with the database.<br/>
     Please implement models in a way that supports [integration](#folder-tests-integration) and [unit](#folder-tests-unit) tests.
 Often, this means heavy use of dependency injection.
     * <a name="folder-server-mvc-views"></a>`/views`<br/>
     React view templates.
-The source code templates, `*.jsx`, must be compiled before running the application.
+The source code templates, `*.src.jsx`, must be compiled before running the application.
 For details, see [Compiling view files and public assets](#compiling-view-files-and-public-assets).
   * <a name="folder-tests"></a>`/tests`<br/>
   Contains tests written the verify the logic in the application, e.g. for models like "User".
     * <a name="folder-tests-integration"></a>`/integration`<br/>